Wave computation on the Poincar\'e dodecahedral space: Numerical calculations

 \subsection{Eigenvalues}

 We test our scheme in the time domain, by looking for the eigenvalues that are explicitly known (see \cite{Aur}, \cite{Ike}, \cite{Lach}, \cite{Leh-W-U-G-Lu}).
-Since the Laplace-Beltrami operator $\Delta_{\mathbf{K}}$ on PDS is a non positive, self-adjoint elliptic operator on a compact manifold, its spectrum is a discrete set of eigenvalues $-q^2\leq 0$, and by the Hilbert-Schmidt theorem, there exists an orthonormal basis in $L^2(\mathbf{K})$, formed of eigenfunctions $\left(\psi_q\right)_q\subset H^{\infty}(\mathbf{K})$ associated to $q^2$, i.e.
+Since the Laplace-Beltrami operator $\Delta_{\mathbf{K}}$ on PDS is a non positive, self-adjoint elliptic operator on a compact manifold, its spectrum is a discrete set of eigenvalues $-q^2\leq 0$, and by the Hilbert-Schmidt theorem (see {\it e.g} Theorem 6.16 in \cite{Hilbert}), there exists an orthonormal basis in $L^2(\mathbf{K})$, formed of eigenfunctions $\left(\psi_q\right)_q\subset H^{\infty}(\mathbf{K})$ associated to $q^2$, i.e.

 One has: